SUR LA NATURE

 Antia Diaz Otero

-Dans ce volet #3, le travail chorégraphique prend appui sur un atlas d'images autour de l'iconographie du corps du Christ, en faisant dialoguer différentes époques et sources de la culture occidentale.
+Le travail chorégraphique prend appui sur un atlas d'images autour de l'iconographie du corps du Christ, en mettant en résonance différentes époques et sources de la culture occidentale.
 Puissante synthèse du cycle vie-mort, la représentation de ce corps nous confronte à la fois à la matérialité de chaque présence et à la part d'invisible qu'elle porte en elle.

-In this third part, the choreographic work is inspired by an atlas of images around the iconography of Christ's body, bringing together different periods and sources of Western culture.
-A powerful synthesis of the life-death cycle, the representation of this body confronts us with both the materiality of each presence and the invisible dimension it holds.
+The choreographic work draws on an atlas of images related to the iconography of the body of Christ, bringing into resonance different periods and sources of Western culture.
+As a powerful synthesis of the life–death cycle, the representation of this body confronts us both with the materiality of each presence and with the invisible dimension it carries within.